Sister of North Korean leader to come to South for Olympics

 North Korea said the delegation will also include Choe Hwi, chairman of the country’s National Sports Guidance Committee, and Ri Son Gwon, chairman of the North’s agency that deals with inter-Korean affairs.

-Seoul previously said the delegation would arrive Friday, but Wednesday’s statement was the first confirmation that a member of the North’s ruling family will be included.

-Kim Yo Jong Jong Un were born to the same mother, Ko Yong Hui.
-They had a half-brother, Kim Jong Nam, who was murdered last year at a Malaysian airport.
+Kim Yo Jong and Kim Jong Un were born to the same mother, Ko Yong Hui.
+They had a half brother, Kim Jong Nam, who was murdered last year at a Malaysian airport.

 Kim Yo Jong was promoted by her brother last year to be an alternate member of the decision-making political bureau of the ruling party’s central committee, which analysts said showed that her activities are more substantive than previously thought.

-Note: This story has been corrected to show that Ivanka Trump is to attend Olympics closing, not opening ceremony.